HikkaV/DS-ML-Courses/docs/info.rst

 .. image:: images/lan_comparision.jpg
   :width: 800
-  :alt: Language comparision for 2019
+  :alt: Language comparison for 2019

-Based on the diagram shown below, Python is the most popular language at the moment, just analytics, nothing personal.
+Based on the diagram shown above, Python is the most popular language at the moment, just analytics, nothing personal.